agmcoding/aws-cli-commands-examples/lambda-commands-examples/lambda-commands-examples.md

 # Summary of this file

-It has some examples of the `aws lambda` command (known as the AWS Lambda functions service), like creating a function and listing functions on the command line.
+It has some examples of the `aws lambda` command (known as the AWS Lambda functions service), like creating a function and listing functions on the command-line.

 ## Example 1 - Creating a Lambda function